 And it’s working.

-In just four months on App Lab, Yeeps amassed nearly 20,000 reviews.
-And the game has only just launched into the main Quest Store—where it’s likely to grow even more rapidly.
+In just four months on App Lab, Yeeps amassed more than 20,000 reviews.
+And the game has still doesn’t launch on the main Quest store until July 18th—where it’s likely to grow even more rapidly.

 Gorilla Tag itself followed a similar trajectory.
 Initially launched on App Lab, the game spent nearly a year there while it spread rapidly through word-of-mouth alone, eventually surpassing Beat Saber as the most reviewed game on Quest—even though it hadn’t launched on the main Quest store by that point.